tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Premissions Policy controls what the identity can do once it has assumed the role
 - STS generates temporary credentials which can access AWS resources until expiration.
 They authorise access based on the permissions policy.
 - Temporary credentials consists of AccessKeyId (unique ID of the credentials), SecretAccessKey(used to sign requests), SessionToken(unique token which must be passed with all requests) and Expiration(date and time of credentials expiration)
+- Credentials are returned to the identity which requested them.
+Another sts:AssumeRole is required when credentials expire.